clairedonut/Google/readme.md

-# Replicate Google homepage
+# Project | Google

-This project aims to replicate as close as possible Google's [homepage](https://www.google.fr).
+This project aims to replicate as close as possible [Google's homepage](https://www.google.fr).